 Visiting Tips: If you plan to visit a park which reopens (soon), please check out the 'how to avoid the crowds tips' within our separate park guides:

 - Our National Park Guides - Including Tips on How to Avoid the crowds - Our 'crowd tips' are crucial at the moment.
 If reservation systems are implemented, they help you to secure tickets!

 How to use the table: Click the national park name in the first column to get more detailed information about the status.
 The second last column takes you to our tips.
 The last column to the updated official NPS site.
 Always check this one!
 Please note: This list is not complete, as we cover the most visited and important ones.

-*Click the national park name in the first column for details about facility closures
+*Click the national park name in the first column for details about closures and phased reopenings

 Is Acadia National Park Open?

 UPDATE: There are many restrictions.
 Please check NPS - Acadia COVID-19 Update.
 However, the Park Loop Road and Hiking Trails are open as of early June.